home-assistant/home-assistant.io/source/_components/smartthings.markdown

 ## {% linkable_title Platforms %}

-SmartThings represents devices as a set of [capabilities](https://smartthings.developer.samsung.com/develop/api-ref/capabilities.html) and the SmartThings component follows the following rules to represent those as entities in Home Assistant:
+SmartThings represents devices as a set of [capabilities](https://smartthings.developer.samsung.com/develop/api-ref/capabilities.html) and the SmartThings component mapps those to entity platforms in Home Assistant.
+A single device may be represented by one or more platforms.

 | Platform                        |Capabilities
 |---------------------------------|--------------------------------------------------------------------------------------------|